xerocross/we-assert-proof/README.md

     we.define.type("natural", (x) => isNaturalNumber(x));
     we.assert.typeOf(x).is("natural", "x is a natural");
 ```
 The ```we``` instance does not come with any predefined types.
-If you want to use the standard types you could import them into your ``we`` instance by, for example, executing this:
+If you want to use the standard types you can define them in your ``we`` instance by, for example, executing this:

 ```we.define.type("number", (x) => typeof x === "number");```
 ```we.define.type("array", (x)=> Array.isArray(x));```